TL;DR

 - Ground your reading with Representation and Principle of Sufficient Reason.

-Goal: understand Schopenhauer’s model of desire, dissatisfaction, and relief.
+Goal: understand his model of desire, dissatisfaction, and relief.

 - Start with On the Suffering of the World (overview + best edition).

-- Pair it with Will (plain English) so “drive” stays clearer than “mood.”
+- Pair it with Will (plain English) so “pessimism” stays grounded in a mechanism, not a mood.

 - Add Essays and Aphorisms (how to read + best selection) for breadth and bite.